ionic-team/ionic-portals/website/docs/for-ios/how-to/advanced-configuration.md

 sidebar_label: Advanced Configuration
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
-import CodeBlock from '@theme/CodeBlock';
 import { getCapacitorVersion, getPortalsVersion, getPortalsVersionIos, getPortalsVersionAndroid } from '@site/src/util';

 Portals instances can be further configured by providing a Capacitor Configuration to the Portal.